Logius-standaarden/BOMOS-Fundament/ch05_Deel2_EN.md

-# BOMOS best practices a review - Introduction to BOMOS Part 2: The Substantiation
+# BOMOS best practices a review - Introduction to BOMOS Part 2: The Elaboration

 On its own, the Management and Development Model for standards creates a foundation, but it is not enough to solve all the standardisation issues.
 Choices have to be made in a number of different areas, relating to the structuring of the management process for standards.
 This reveals a number of different issues such as: